myWorkshop123/Deployment-Automation/README.md

   - [ ] Changes to the steps
   - [ ] Changes to the rollback

-- [ ] Send a mail using outlook api
+- [x] Send a mail using outlook api

   - [x] Write function to trigger outlook mail
-  - [ ] Prepare mail body
+  - [x] Prepare mail body
-    - [ ] Mention S3 URI Links of Test Cases , Jira Dump and Build Folders
+    - [x] Mention S3 URI Links of Test Cases , Jira Dump and Build Folders

+- [x] Happy Path Testing

+- [ ] Handle edge cases

+  - [ ] Case where UI Build is not sent

 ### DOCS